Asphalt plant

 An asphalt plant is a plant used for the manufacture of asphalt, macadam and other forms of coated roadstone, sometimes collectively known as blacktop or asphalt concrete.

-The manufacture of coated roadstone demands the combination of a number of aggregates, sand and a filler (such as stone dust), in the correct proportions, heated, and finally coated with a binder, usually bitumen based or, in some cases tar, although tar was removed from BS4987 in 2001 and is not referred to in BSEN 13108/1.
+The manufacture of coated roadstone demands the combination of a number of aggregates, sand and a filler (such as stone dust).
+These materials are then heated and coated with a binder, usually bitumen or tar, however tar was removed from BS4987 in 2001 and is not referred to in BSEN 13108/1.
 The temperature of the finished product must be sufficient to be workable after transport to the final destination.
 A temperature in the range of 100 to 200 degrees Celsius is normal.

-Countries have individual specifications stipulating how much of the raw material can be allowed from recycled asphalt.
-In-depth research shows that addition of up to 20% recycled asphalt produces the same quality of asphalt compared to 100% virgin material.
-The quality of asphalt starts reducing once the percentage of recycled asphalt increases beyond 20%.
+Countries have individual specifications stipulating how much of the raw material may be obtained from recycled asphalt.
+In-depth research shows that the addition of up to 20% recycled asphalt produces the same quality of asphalt as 100% virgin material.
+The quality of asphalt starts decreasing once the percentage of recycled asphalt increases beyond 20%.